Fraud Blocker

 2. Surgery: If medications are not effective, surgery may be necessary to restore flow.

-Surgical procedures may bypass surgery or endarterectomy, where the block artery is opened and the plaque or clot is removed.
+Surgical procedures may bypass surgery or endarterectomy, where the blocked artery is opened and the plaque or clot is removed.

 4. Thrombectomy: This is a surgical procedure where the clot is removed from arteries.